 The Migratory Bird Treaty Act (MBTA) implements four international treaties involving protection of migratory birds, including all marine birds, and is one of the earliest statutes to provide for avian protection by the federal government.
 The MBTA generally prohibits actions to "pursue, hunt, take, capture, kill, attempt to take, kill, possess, offer for sale, sell, offer to purchase, deliver for shipment, ship, cause to be shipped, deliver for transportation, transport, cause to be transported, carry, or cause to be carried by any means whatever, receive for shipment, transportation or carriage, or export, at any time, or in any manner, any migratory bird...or any part, nest, or egg of such bird."
 Exceptions to these prohibitions are only allowed under regulations or permits issued by USFWS.
 Hunting of migratory game birds is regulated annually through a process in which the USFWS sets "framework regulations" and "special regulations" designed to maintain sustainable hunting levels.
 Framework regulations are the foundation of annual regulations and consist of the outside dates for opening and closing seasons, season length, daily bag and possession limits, and shooting hours.
 Special regulations consist of framework regulations that are applied on a small scale and consist of split seasons, zones and special seasons, state regulations conform to the federal regulations.
-All other actions prohibited by the MBTA are only allowed under specific permits for rehabilitation, possession and salvage of oiled birds during spill response, which usually provides the primary data for determining extent of injury to marine birds and the need for restoration.
+All other actions prohibited by the MBTA are only allowed under specific permits issued by the USFWS Regional Bird Permit Offices.
+These permits include special use permits for rehabilitation, possession and salvage of oiled birds during spill response, which usually provides the primary data for determining extent of injury to marine birds and the need for restoration.

-Implementation of proposed restoration project would be conducted in full compliance with the MBTA.
+Implementation of selected restoration project would be conducted in full compliance with the MBTA.